arungudelli/golang/content/en/learn/install/windows.md

 go version go1.15.1 windows/amd64
 ```

-If command prompt is already opened, close it and restart the command propmpt.
+If command prompt is already opened, close it and restart the command prompt.

 ![Go Installation Verification](/images/install/goVerify.PNG).